 Instructions to Referees.
 Instructions to Secretaries.
 Instructions to Players.
 Note which side kicked off.
 (See Instructions to Referees on Law 13.)
 Referees should notice that a free kick must not be awarded for any breach of this Law.
-It is their duty to see the kick-off properly taken in the direction of the opposite goal; also that back kicking and encroaching must not be allowed.
+It is their duty to see the kick-off properly taken in the direction of the opposite goal; also that back kicking and encroach- ing must not be allowed.
 Any player wilfully encroaching should first be cautioned, and, on a repetition, be ordered off the field of play.
 After the ball has been properly kicked off, the second and other players may play it in any direction.
-If in the opinion of the Referee the ball has not rolled completely over, or travelled the distance of its circumference, i.e., about 27 inches, he must order it back again to be kicked off properly.
-The Referee must not allow anyone to kick-off unless he is a player competing in the match.
-This order does apply to Charity matches.
-The practice of getting an outside person to kick-off in a match is forbidden, except in Charity matches.
-Many players, when the whistle sounds for the start, run inside the opponents' 10 yards' circle or cross the half-way line.
-This is wrong, as the game commences with the kick-off, not with the Referee's signal.
+If in the opinion of the Referee the ball has not rolled completely over, or travelled the distance of its circum- ference, i.e. , about 27 inches, he must order it back again to be kicked off properly.
+The Referee must not allow anyone to kick-off unless he is a player com- peting in the match.
+This order does The practice of getting an outside person to kick-off in a match is forbidden, except in Charity matches.
+Many players, when the whistle sounds for the start, run inside th opponents' 10 yards' circle or cross the half-way line.
+This is wrong, a the game commences with the kick off, not with the Referee's signal.

 Index.
 Text of the Laws.
 Official Decisions.

+LAW 3.

-LAW 3. nds to be nanged at alf Time. ne Interval. -starting ne.
+Ends to be Changed at Half Time.
+The Interval.
+Re-starting Game.
 Ends shall only be changed at half-time.
 The interval at half-time shall not exceed five minutes, except by consent of the Referee.
 After a goal is scored the losing side shall kick off, but after the change of ends at half-time the ball shall be kicked off by the opposite side from that which originally did so; and always as provided in Law 2.
 Players have a right to an interval of 5 minutes at half-time.
 (Decision of Council, January 15th, 1906.)
-Referees must observe the Regulation that the half-time interval must not be allowed to exceed 5 minutes, except with their consent, which is only to be given in exceptional circumstances.
-(Council, December 8th, 1919.) ow a Goal Scored.
+Referees must observe the Regulation that the half-time interval must not be allowed to exceed 5 minutes, except with their consent, which is only to be given in exceptional circum- stances.
+(Council, December 8th, 1919.)

+LAW 4 .

+How a Goal s Scored.
 Except as otherwise provided by these Laws, a goal shall be scored when the ball has passed between the goal-posts under the bar, not being thrown, knocked on, nor carried by any player of the attacking side.
 The whole of the ball must have passed over the goal-line, or touch-line, before it is out of play.
 (International Board.)
 KNOCKING ON and carrying are both forms of handling the ball.